Segment Reporting

 The Company has a single segment that derives sales from customers through the sale of products which are shipped directly to customers.
 The accounting policies of the Company's single segment are the same as those described in the Company's Significant Accounting Policies.

-The Company’s chief operating decision maker (“CODM”) is the Interim Chief Executive Officer.
-The CODM assesses performance for the segment and decides how to allocate resources based on consolidated net income (loss) and Adjusted EBITDA.
-The table below reconciles GAAP net loss reported on the accompanying Consolidated Statements of Operations to Adjusted EBITDA.
-The CODM uses consolidated net income (loss) and Adjusted EBITDA to evaluate income generated from segment assets in deciding whether to reinvest profits into the segment or into other parts of the entity.
+The Company’s chief operating decision maker (“CODM”) is the Chief Executive Officer.
+The CODM assesses performance for the segment and decides how to allocate resources based on Adjusted EBITDA that is reconciled to GAAP net loss reported on the accompanying Consolidated Statements of Operations below.
+The CODM uses Adjusted EBITDA to evaluate income generated from segment assets in deciding whether to reinvest profits into the segment or into other parts of the entity.
 Adjusted EBITDA is used to monitor budget versus actual results and forecast versus actual results and is utilized when establishing management’s compensation in collaboration with the Board of Directors.
 Adjusted EBITDA should only be considered as supplemental to, and alongside with, other GAAP based financial performance measures, including various cash flow metrics, net income, net margin, and our other GAAP results.

-The table below provides a summary of significant expense categories regularly provided to the CODM reconciled to Adjusted EBITDA, as well as a reconciliation of net loss to Adjusted EBITDA, for the years ended March 31.
+The table below provides a summary of significant expense categories regularly provided to the CODM reconciled to Adjusted EBITDA, as well as a reconciliation of Adjusted EBITDA to net (loss) income, for the years ended March 31.
 The CODM does not review segment assets at a different asset level or category than those disclosed within the consolidated balance sheets.

 Twelve Months Ended